nowatermelon/skyrim/README.md

      Note: If you have DLC problems during installation, delete the game and redo this step.

 2. **Wabbajack**
+    - ~~Seek the Mad God's shrine.
+Whisper your madness.
+Claim your chaos.
+The Wabbajack awaits.~~

-   Not the legendary staff, but [this file](https://www.wabbajack.org).
+    - Sorry, it's actually [this file](https://www.wabbajack.org).
 After download, it must go into a folder like `D:\Wabbajack` to avoid errors.
 Then run `Wabbajack.exe`.